 The kayaking will be done at a group pace, so you will never be left behind.
 While experience is not necessary, keep in mind that you will be in a natural setting with wild animals!
 The kayaking portion is expected to last a few hours in typically hot, humid weather.
 This tour is available to children 7 years and older who may be required to paddle in a double kayak with an adult.

-After kayaking is complete you will enjoy a traditional Costa Rican meal at a local Tico restaurant.
+Included in this tour is a traditional Costa Rican meal at a local Tico restaurant.

 - Kayaking through the Damas Island Refuge

 - Traditional Costa Rican style meal served at a local restaurant